crest-summit/summit-docs/docs/Approvals/Proposal Routing.md

 For example, if the proposal needs to be approved by both Mechanical Engineering (ME) and Aerospace and Ocean Engineering (AOE), the College of Engineering will not be notified until both ME and AOE have approved.

 ## Approving the Proposal
 Approvers log in to Summit and see a list of proposals waiting for their approval in "Approvals / To Be Approved."
-Choosing the Proposal in the Summary Pane will display a read-only view of the the basic Proposal details in the Editor.
+Choosing the Proposal in the Summary Pane will display a read-only view of the basic Proposal details in the Editor.
 To approve the proposal, the User checks the box at the top of the Editor indicating they have reviewed and approve the proposal.

 ![Approval checkbox](../images/approvals/AppPro_Checkbox.jpg)